pasDamola/QuillCTF-Gold-NFT/README.md

 All the gold nfts in the contract could be minted out by this malicious attack

 # Recommendation
-Reset `minted` variable to true before making the `_safeMint()` call.
+ - Reset `minted` variable to true before making the `_safeMint()` call.
 This follows the Check-Effects-Interaction pattern recommended as a best practice
+ - We can also use the `noReentrant` modifier on the `takeOneNFT()` provided by Openzeppelin standard library